raffopazzo/depc/docs/04_coding_style.md

 int zip_sum(std::vector<int> const& xs, std::vector<int> const& ys) {
     auto const n = std::min(xs.size(), ys.size());
+    // in this case, 3 lines of "imperative" code
+    // read a lot better than its functional equivalent;
-    int sum = 0;
+    // in Haskell it would read way better, but not in C++ int sum = 0;
     for (auto const i: std::views::iota(0ul, n))
       sum += xs[i] + ys[i];